terranewhsell/ProxyScrapePro2025/README.md

 ## Disclaimer & Educational Purpose

-This software is provided for **educational purposes only**.
 The primary goal of this tool is to learn and understand:
 - Network protocols and proxy mechanisms
 - Web scraping techniques
 - Data validation and verification processes
 - Modern GUI development with Python

 ### Important Notice
-- This program is intended for educational and research purposes only
 - Users are responsible for complying with all applicable laws and regulations
 - The author does not endorse or encourage any misuse of this software
 - The author is not responsible for any damages or legal issues arising from the use of this tool